About arc42

 • The Frontend is what the user will interact with, the part the user will be able to see.
 It will send requests to the GameService and UserService.

-• The UserService is in charge of logging in the user and keeping track of all their relevant information by storing it and retrieving it from a database.
+• The UserService is in charge of logging in the user and keeping track of all their relevant information by storing it and retrieving it from the Database.

 • The HintService will be used to interact with an LLM in order to generate hints.